jeremy-rifkin/Sorting-Benchmarks/README.md

   everything sequentially, every single individual run for every algorithm and test size is setup and randomly shuffled.
 Then a thread pool begins performing benchmarks from the problem pool.
   This is an attempt to improve independence between individual runs.
-- ~~OS calls are made to request preferential scheduling.
-This should improve consistency.~~ Currently not performed for lack of effect.
+- ~~Preferential scheduling is requested from the os.
+This should improve consistency.~~ Currently not done due to lack of effect.
 - Threads sleep briefly between benchmark runs and only N_Cores / 2 threads are spun up.
 This is to help prevent thermal throttling and improve consistency of cache performance.